-With its 20 August 2021 holding of 11.46 million shares or 18.54% of the Company's issued share capital, Sniper Investments Limited - an investment vehicle associated with Sniper Capital Limited - is the largest shareholder in MPOF, which bears witness to Sniper Capital Limited's belief in the Company.
+With its 29 August 2022 holding of 11.88 million shares or 19.22% of the Company's issued share capital, Sniper Investments Limited - an investment vehicle associated with Sniper Capital Limited - is the largest shareholder in MPOF, which bears witness to Sniper Capital Limited's belief in the Company.

-The Manager is committed to the full disposal of the Company's Portfolio at the earliest possible time.
+The Manager is committed to the full disposal of the Company's Portfolio at the earliest possible time while striving to return maximum possible values to shareholders.